Spin dynamics of the antiferromagnetic Heisenberg model on a kagome bilayer: Model and method

 \section{Model and method}

 We consider the classical Heisenberg model with nearest neighbor interactions on the kagome bilayer

 Here $J > 0$ is the antiferromagnetic exchange, $\langle ij \rangle$ denotes nearest-neighbor pairs, and the classical spins $\mathbf {S}_{i}$ are unit vectors.
 The kagome bilayer has a Bravais triangular lattice with a unit cell consisting of two corner sharing tetrahedra of opposite orientation.
 The bases of the tetrahedra in the two kagome layers are connected by triangle units; see Fig.~\ref{fig:kagome}.
-Because of this corner-sharing simplex structure, the exchange interaction can also be expressed as a sum of the squared total spin of simplexes, $\mathbf L_\alpha = \sum_{i\in \alpha}\vec{S}_{i}$; here $\alpha$ includes both the tetrahedron and triangle.
-The exchange energy is minimized by the condition that total spin of every simplexes is zero: $\mathbf L_\alpha = 0$, which is confirmed by our Monte Carlo simulations.
-The fact that a macroscopic number of spin configurations satisfy the minimum energy condition leads to a classical spin liquid regime at temperatures $T \lesssim J$.
-Indeed, our Monte Carlo simulations show no signs of phase transition down to temperatures $T \approx 0.001 J$, consistent with previous studies~\cite{arimori01,kawamura02,sen11,sen12}.
-Instead, a spin-disordered phase with strong short-range correlation is obtained at low temperatures.
+The triangle and tetrahedron are the regular simplexes with $q=3$ and $q=4$ corners, respectively.
+Importantly, because of this corner-sharing simplex structure, the exchange interaction can also be expressed as a sum of the squared total spin of both types of simplexes